Sooth1ngRain/everymatrix-interview/README.md

 ### Solution selection

 - Session expire strategy: lazy expire + schedule delete
-- Session field: sessionKey , customerId, deleted flag , latestAccessTime(If latestAccessTime + config[timeout] <
+- Session field: sessionKey , customerId, latestAccessTime(If latestAccessTime + config[timeout] <
   currentTime then session expired)
-- data structure: ConcurrentHashMap<sessionKey , SessionObject>
+- data structure: ConcurrentHashMap<sessionKey , SessionObject> for session store , and ConcurrentHashMap<customerId, sessionKey> for index by customerId
+- When getSession ,use ReentrantLock to ensure threadsafe in case of multiple thread on one customer returns different sessionkey

 ### Configuration Options